boldingd/EclipsePhaseContent/Kainouda2035.md

 > **Gunslinger#MONOLITH**: Ah yes, the efficiency of capitalism.
 >
-> **Anarcat**: What are you talking about?
-Three different political factions are equitably sharing one piece of infrastructure.
-What don't you like?
+> **anarcat**: What are you talking about?
+> Three different political factions are equitably sharing one piece of infrastructure.
+> What don't you like?
 >
 > **RategoryTheory**: Don't take the bait.
 >
 > **Bauble**: He's from Mars, he may mean "why are you launching satellites and having them fire microwaves at ground-stations when you're on an asteroid."
 >
 > **Anarcat**: That's actually a pretty common scheme.
-Orbital velocity for the asteroid is *very* slow — much slower than the angular velocity at the surface, because it's spun for gravity.
-And if you're 150km away, the asteroid takes up a much smaller slice of the sky, instead of blocking off half of it like if you where on the surface.
-So it ends up being a lot easier to aim at whatever part of the sky you need to.
+> Orbital velocity for the asteroid is *very* slow — much slower than the angular velocity at the surface, because it's spun for gravity.
+> And if you're 150km away, the asteroid takes up a much smaller slice of the sky, instead of blocking off half of it like if you where on the surface.
+> So it ends up being a lot easier to aim at whatever part of the sky you need to.
 >
 > **Bauble**: It's also easy to expand, you just launch another satellite.
 >
 > **Anarcat**: It's easier to build, too.
-Remember that the asteroid is spun for gravity; anything you build on the surface will be *hanging off*.
-It's a lot easier to hang a small ground-station receiver than it is to hang a large comms spar.
+> Remember that the asteroid is spun for gravity; anything you build on the surface will be *hanging off*.
+> It's a lot easier to hang a small ground-station receiver than it is to hang a large comms spar.
 >
 > **Gunslinger#MONOLITH**: Jesus.
-I *meant* how you need six satellites, because you people can't share.
+> I *meant* how you need six satellites, because you people can't share.
 >
 > **Apotheotician**: Actually, they do share, and we actually do need all that capacity.
 Pick a 48 hour window and we'll probably hit 85% utilization at some point.
 Pick a five-day window and we'll probably exceed our total cap.

 The Comms Consortium manages the maintenance and sharing of the ground-station and cabling; it also manages a bandwidth-sharing arrangement between the various satellites.
-The bandwidth-sharing arrangement uses a "peering model" — basically meaning that they share equitably as-required, rather than paying each other for capacity.
+The bandwidth-sharing arrangement uses a peering model — basically, they share capacity as required, rather than paying each other for capacity.
 The Comms Consortium is also responsible for maintaining the security of the system: the microwave and hard-line links all use quantum encryption, which needs to be coordinated between the system's different users.

 > **Apotheotician**: See?
 Equitable, efficient sharing.
 Which is kind of a problem if you're a Sentinel, because you can't guarantee your ego won't travel over Experia hardware at some point — if you're the kind of person where that would be problem, for example.